playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 // y is now [, , ]
 ```

-`sort` always moves holes to the end
+`sort` always moves holes to the end.

 ```js
 [, , 1, 5, 1, ,].sort(); // [1, 1, 5, , , ]
 ```

 Here's a variety of interactions with holes—some ignore them, some remove them, some replace them with undefined.
-The MDN describes much of this behavior, however, holey and packed arrays are described as "sparse" and "dense" respectively
+The MDN describes much of this behavior, however, holey and packed arrays are described as "sparse" and "dense" respectively.

 ```js
 [, ,].length; // 2